 Subsidiaries are entities controlled by the Group.
 The Group controls an entity when it is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 Except for the common control transactions (see below), the financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.
 The accounting policies of subsidiaries have been changed when necessary to align them with the policies adopted by the Group.
-Losses applicable to the non-controlling interests in a subsidiary are allocated to the non-controlling interests even if doing so causes the non-controlling interests to have a deficit balance.
+Losses applicable to the non-controlling interests in a subsidiary are allocated to the non-controlling interests to have a deficit balance.